OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

 > I do not recommend you (or anyone) use aliases for various environments.
 The biggest concern I have with this is that you are running the risk of impacting prod with a change to test or dev.
 You are creating a bigger blast radius in the event something goes wrong with a deploy.
 My other concern is around the security of your functions.
 You may have to add credentials or policies specific to dev or test which will or could be replicated in prod.
 I suggest splitting out dev, test, and prod into separate CloudFormation stacks so that each environment is isolated from each other.
 You then only have to manage the one CloudFormation template and can deploy it through your CI/CD system at an environment level.
 You will still only be managing one Lambda function (through SAM), but this setup will reduce the blast radius for deployments and isolate your different environment’s functions and resources.

-## Using Stacks, Regions or Accounts for Environments
+## Using stacks, regions or accounts for environments

 Rather than trying to use aliases for environments, it is a much better idea to split environments based on other boundaries like CloudFormation stacks, AWS regions, or completely separate AWS accounts.